hacieda/dog.htb/README.md

 We can see that the web server is managed via the **SSH protocol**, but I’m more interested in the `.git` directory.
 This directory contains the latest version of the back-end code that runs via **Apache**.
 If we find the hash of the last commit, we can use this unique hash to access the code version for analysis

-I’m also interested in the robots.txt file because it might contain useful information.
+I’m also interested in the 'robots.txt' file because it might contain useful information.
 Let's check it out

 ```
 Hexada@hexada ~/docker_volume/web-security$ curl http://10.10.11.58/robots.txt